MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2009/20090608-update-on-the-vmware-fud-fiasco.md

 ---
 title:      "Update on the VMware FUD Fiasco."
+description: If you've been following the VMware FUD fiasco, I just wanted to provide a quick update.
+author: scooley
+ms.author: scooley
 date:       2009-06-08 01:20:00
+ms.date: 06/08/2009
 categories: hyper-v
 ---
+# Update on the VMware FUD Fiasco

 Virtualization Nation, If you've been following the VMware FUD fiasco, I just wanted to provide a quick update.
 In the last post, we finally reached a point where VMware provided some basic information about their configuration and we immediately began working to reproduce the test.
 As I mentioned in the last blog, t **he Hyper-V team is fanatical about the stability of Hyper-V. If there's an issue, we're not going to hide.
 We will address the issue and provide a fix.
 Period.** **We are 100% customer focused and committed to world class support.** We've still got some more work to do, but I told you that I'd provide an update in early June so I want to do just that. **Testing Tidbit** On the testing front, I don't want to deliver incomplete information, but I'll give you this tidibt.
 We haven't found any Hyper-V crashes and we have found problems with VMware's tests. **The VMware Ask** Also in the last blog, we provided VMware the opportunity to resolve this matter and demonstrate partnership.
 Specifically,

 > **_To Bruce Herndon/VMware_**